 There are multiple ways to easily send and receive money in Russia but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+Below you will find everything you need to know about the best ways to send money to Russia.

 Russia has been in the cross-hairs of geopolitical forces that have affected among other things the movement of funds in an out of the country.
 Thanks to technology, banks and peer to peer (P2P) money transfer service providers have made significant progress connecting Russians in the diaspora with their families back home.

 Diaspora Russians can transfer money to their families, friends and business partners back home through the SWIFT network.
 Interestingly, as from 2014, Russia started developing an alternative to the SWIFT mechanism to cushion itself against risks of sanctions that would affect the SWIFT network.